argonne-lcf/user-guides/docs/running-jobs/job-and-queue-scheduling.md

 `ncpus`: Number of resources available to execute a program.
 In ALCF, given the way we configure PBS, this equates to a hardware thread.
 For example, a single socket node with a 32 core CPU, each with two hardware threads would report that as ncpus=64.

 `ngpus`: The number of allocable GPUs on the vnode.
-For an Nvidia A100, this could be one, however, if we enable *Multi Instance GPU (MIG)* mode and use cgroups it could be as high as 7.
+For an NVIDIA A100, this could be one, however, if we enable *Multi Instance GPU (MIG)* mode and use cgroups it could be as high as 7.

 `job`: A job equates to a qsub.
 A set of resources allocated to you for a period of time.
 Your will execute one or more `tasks` on those resources during your job.